Switch on Aspire Assistance to see help for each part of the report. Look for the Aspire Assistance icon at the top-right area of a report.

-You will be asked for your username and you will then receive an email containing a password reset link from email@example.com
+You will be asked for your email address and you will then receive an email containing a password reset link from email@example.com

-Once you have clicked on the link you will be asked for certain characters from the answers to the security questions which you set up when you activated the account.
-Please note, these characters are case sensitive and that spaces count as characters.
+Once you have clicked on the link, you will be asked for certain characters from the answers to the security questions which you set up when you activated the account.
+Please note, these characters are NOT case sensitive and that spaces count as characters.